-Obama to give his diagnosis for what ails Obamacare
+Obama says his departure may fix what ails Obamacare

 Analysis conducted by the nonpartisan foundation suggests at least 16 million people need to enroll before the online Obamacare insurance marketplaces stabilize.

+Obama said expanding insurance coverage for millions of people and reforming the healthcare system was a key reason he ran for office.
+He said he gets letters from Americans every day thanking him for the difference it has made in their lives.

-Obama credits the Affordable Care Act, one of his main legislative achievements, with reducing the number of uninsured Americans from 49 million in 2010 to 29 million in 2015, according to an August article in the Journal of the American Medical Association.
+The law cut the number of uninsured Americans from 49 million in 2010 to 29 million in 2015.

 Much of the decline is due to the law's provision allowing states to expand Medicaid health coverage for the poor.

-The law also prohibited insurance companies from denying coverage to Americans if they already had medical problems, and allowed parents to keep children insured on their health plans until age 26.
+The law also prohibited insurance companies from denying coverage to Americans for existing medical problems, and allowed parents to keep children insured on their health plans until age 26.

-Some health policy experts on both the political left and right say Congress may be more receptive to bipartisan efforts to fix the Affordable Care Act after its creator leaves office.
-Some Republican governors who refused to expand Medicaid may also be more willing to do so after the election.
+Some health policy experts on both the political left and right say Congress may be more receptive to bipartisan efforts to fix the Affordable Care Act after Obama leaves office.
+Some Republican governors who refused to expand Medicaid may also be more willing to do so after the election - a change that would expand coverage for about 4 million people.

-"I think the piece of Obamacare that people don't like is Obama," Kathleen Sebelius, Obama's former Health and Human Services secretary who oversaw the program's launch, said in an interview.
+"I think the piece of Obamacare that people don't like is Obama," Kathleen Sebelius, Obama's former Health and Human Services secretary, who oversaw the program's launch, said in an interview.
 "This has become a very personal battle about this president, which is I think really unfortunate."

-(Additional reporting by Caroline Humer in New York; Editing by Matthew Lewis)
+(Additional reporting by Timothy Gardner and Ayesha Rascoe in Washington and Caroline Humer in New York; Editing by Bernadette Baum and Leslie Adler)